Robert Deniston Hume: Early life

 Robert Hume, the youngest surviving boy in a family of 12 children, was born in Augusta, Maine, on October 31, 1845.
 Because his parents, William and Elizabeth Hume, had little money, he was adopted by the Robert Denistons when he was four years old.
-After growing up on the Deniston farm, he went to San Francisco at the age of 18 to work in a cannery operated by two of his brothers.
+After growing up on the Deniston farm, he went to San Francisco at the age of 18 to work in a cannery operated by two of his brothers, Hapgood-Hume Company.
 In 1867, when Hume was 22, he and his brothers, who had moved north to Oregon, opened the first cannery on the Columbia River near Astoria.
 In 1869 he married Celia Bryant, with whom he had two children.
 The first, a girl, died while still a baby.
 The second, a boy, died at age 4 in 1875, and Celia Hume died shortly thereafter.
 Celia and the two children were buried in Lone Fir Cemetery in Portland.

 Although Hume had prospered, buying several Columbia River canneries between 1872 and 1876, when his wife and children died, he sold most of his holdings and returned to San Francisco.
 There he bought a steamer, the Alexander Duncan, and searching for new purpose in life, traveled north along the Oregon coast.
 While visiting Ellensburg (later renamed Gold Beach), he decided to buy a salmon fishery near the mouth of the Rogue River in Curry County.
 There in late 1876, "he took up his career once again in one of the most isolated and desolate sections of the Pacific Coast".